The power to reach a global audience

 The Conversation is a Creative Commons site – written by academics from universities across the world, content is free to read and free to republish.

-The Conversation website features short articles of 600-800 words providing insight, analysis or comment on stories in the news.
-They can report on, or explain, new research or current affairs.
+Short articles of 600-800 words providing insight, analysis or comment on stories in the news.
+They can report on, or explain, new research.
+You can even write explainer pieces (link to Alan’s) or even just answer an interesting question.

 Writing for The Conversation will help you reach a wider audience, raising your profile along with the University’s.
 It can increase your research impact (handy for REF) and improve your skills at communicating with a non-academic audience.

-Articles are republished by international outlets including The Guardian, Daily Mail, The New York Times, and IFLScience.
+Articles are republished by international outlets including The Guardian, Daily Mail, The New York Times, IFLScience (graphic of republishers).

 The Conversation has a new long read section called "In Depth".
 With the help of the editorial team, academics can write a special 3,000 word article or you can discuss your piece in a video or podcast.